guofeng201507/crypto_ai_trader/trade_chatbot/README.md

 ### MCP (Model Context Protocol) Endpoints
 - **GET** `/api/mcp/quote?symbol={symbol}`
-  - Get quote for a given symbol from Alpha Vantage MCP server
+  - Get quote for a given symbol from Alpha Vantage MCP server (currently not active)
 - **GET** `/api/mcp/time_series_daily?symbol={symbol}`
-  - Get daily time series data for a given symbol from Alpha Vantage MCP server
+  - Get daily time series data for a given symbol from Alpha Vantage MCP server (currently not active)
 - **GET** `/api/mcp/sector`
-  - Get sector performance data from Alpha Vantage MCP server
+  - Get sector performance data from Alpha Vantage MCP server (currently not active)

+> **Note**: The MCP server endpoints are implemented but currently not active, as the Alpha Vantage MCP service doesn't support the expected methods.
+The system falls back to Yahoo Finance which provides reliable data for most assets.

 ## Context Engineering